 However, in recent years a new form of bullying has emerged, labeled "cyberbullying," in which the aggression occurs through modern technological devices, specifically mobile phones or the Internet.
 Cyberbullying is commonly defined as the repeated use of technology to harass and cause distress to others (March, 2022).
 The explanation of cyberbullying is derived from the term bullying by adding 'electronic forms of conduct' to its definition.
 Though some researchers argue whether cyberbullying is the 'same wine' in an old bottle, studies have shown that bullying and cyberbullying differ.
-The main differences between the two types of bullying are anonymity, publicity, the connection between bully and victim, and the time and space limit.
+The main differences between the two types of bullying are anonymity, publicity, the connection between bully and victim, and the time and space limits.
 Since publicity and anonymity worsen the effect of bullying, cyberbullying can be considered a more severe form of bullying (Ildirim, 2021).

-Research on this topic is still at an early stage of investigation; the phenomenon only appeared not many years ago, as the use of electronic devices such as computers and mobile phones has increased (Slonje & Smith, 2008).
+Research on this topic is still at an early stage; the phenomenon of cyberbullying only appeared in recent years, as the use of electronic devices such as computers and mobile phones has increased (Slonje & Smith, 2008).
 Cyberbullying refers to repetitive, intentional, and harmful online behaviors demonstrated against weaker ones (Patchin & Hinduja, 2015; March, 2022; Kircaburun, Jonason & Griffiths, 2018b; Charalampous et al., 2021).
 There is a range of reasons why someone might perpetrate cyberbullying behaviors, including revenge, jealousy, boredom, and seeking approval.
 In addition, Cyberbullying may include flaming (a brief online fight using profanities and hostile languages), harassing (repeatedly sending offensive messages to someone), slandering (spreading malicious rumors), masquerading (pretending to be someone else), and exclusion (intentionally excluding a person from an online group) (March, 2022; Balakrishnan et al., 2019).
-Due to the highly detrimental psychological, physical, and emotional consequences of cyberbullying, much research has explored predictors to manage and prevent cyberbullying (March, 2022).
+Due to the highly detrimental psychological, physical, and emotional consequences of cyberbullying, much research has explored its predictors to manage and prevent cyberbullying (March, 2022).

-Online harassment, another behavior mentioned in the literature, is the offensive behaviors conducted through electronic mediums to harm and embarrass another person intentionally.
+Online harassment, another behavior mentioned in the literature, consists of offensive behaviors conducted through electronic media to harm and embarrass another person intentionally.
 Online harassment behavior is seen as a form of verbal or sexual aggression.
-In addition, victims also experience cyberstalking, receiving inappropriate and/or pornographic messages, as well as threatening ones.
+In addition, victims also experience cyberstalking, receiving inappropriate and/or pornographic messages, as well as threatening messages.
 Online harassment differs from cyberbullying in that most harassment incidents are not repetitive; they only happen once.
-Even though terms are used interchangeably, statistics show that the number of people suffering from cyber bullying and/or online harassment increases daily.
-Besides, some research found that many youths are victims of both traditional and cyberbullying.
-There is growing literature on the cause and effects of cyberbullying.
+Even though the terms are used interchangeably, statistics show that the number of people suffering from cyber bullying and/or online harassment increases daily.
+In addition, researchers have found that many youths are victims of both traditional bullying and cyberbullying.
+There is growing literature on the causes and effects of cyberbullying.
 Personality is among the factors related to cyberbullying and online harassment (Ildirim, 2021).
 This will be elaborated on in later sections.

 Cyberbullying